-OFFENSE ARTICLE PENALTIES 1st group 1st 2nd 3 rd and add'l Leaving the strip without permission t.18/3 Simple Corps à corps (foil and sabre) t.20 Corps à corps to avoid a touch () t.20, t.63 Turning the back to the opponent() t.21 Using the non-weapon arm or hand() t.22 Y R R Touching/taking hold of electrical equipment t.22 E E E Covering/Substitution of valid target t.22, t.49, t.72 L D D Crossing the side of the strip to avoid being touched t.28 L Delaying the Bout t.31 0 С С Placing the weapon on the strip to straighten it t.46, t.61, t.70/d W A A Clothing/equipment not working or not conforming; absence of second regulation weapon or bodycord t.45/1 et 3.b R R Reversing the line of the shoulders (F)() t.46 С D D Bending/dragging weapon point on conductive strip (F,E) t.46, t.61 A Grounding the weapon on the metallic vest (F) () t.53 R Deliberate touch not on the opponent t.53, t.66 D In Saber, touch scored with the guard;() any forward movement crossing the legs or feet () t.70, t.75/3 Refusal to obey the Referee t.82, t.84 Fencer not present at the first call of the Referee during the competition t.86 Jostling, disorderly fencing () ; taking off mask before the Referee calls 'Halt'; undressing on the strip t.87 Unjustified appeal t.122 Abnormal fencing action() Hits with brutality or while falling()
+OFFENSE ARTICLE PENALTIES ES

+1st group 1st 2nd 3 rd and add'1

+Leaving the strip without permission t.18/3

+Simple Corps à corps (foil and sabre) t.20

+Corps à corps to avoid a touch t.20, t.63

+Turning the back to the opponent t.21

+Using the non-weapon arm or hand t.22 Y R R

+Touching/taking hold of electrical equipment t.22 E Е Е

+Covering/Substitution of valid target t.22, t.49, t.72 L D D

+Crossing the side of the strip to avoid being touched t.28 L

+Delaying the Bout t.31 0 С С

+Placing the weapon on the strip to straighten it t.46, t.61, t.70/d W А А

+Clothing/equipment not working or not conforming; absence of second regulation weapon or bodycord t.45/1 et 3.b R R

+Bending/dragging weapon point on conductive strip (F,E) t.46, t.61 A

+Grounding the weapon on the metallic vest (F) $$ t.53 R

+In Saber, touch scored with the guard; any forward movement crossing the legs or feet t.70, t.75/3

+Refusal to obey the Referee t.82, t.84

+Jostling, disorderly fencing ; taking off mask before the Referee calls 'Halt'; undressing on the strip t.87

+Unjustified appeal t.122

+Abnormal fencing action

+Touches with brutality or while falling

-2nd group Interruption of bout for claimed injury not confirmed by doctor t.33 R R R Absence of equipment control mark() t.45/3.a E E E Dangerous, violent or vindictive action, blow with guard or pommel () t.87 D D D 3rd group 1 st ( 2 nd Offense Falsified weapon inspection marks, intentional modification of equipment () t.45/3.(c), (d) R В Fencer disturbing order on the strip (4) t.82, t.83 E L Dishonest fencing;() refusal to salute before the beginning of the bout (only one fencer). t.87 D A C Offence against publicity code Publicity Code K (1) Any person not on strip disturbing order t.82, t.83 1 st, Warning 2 nd Expulsion (3) or (4) Refusal of one fencer to salute the opponent after final touch scored t.85 Winner: Annulment of Touch Scored Loser: Suspension (5) Changing the order of bouts in a team match, intentionally or unintentionally t.86 Loss of Match 4th group Manifest cheating with equipment (2) t.45/3.e В Non-presentation when called by the Referee at the start of the competition/ round/direct elimination bout/match after three calls at one minute intervals (1) t.86 L Offense against sportsmanship (1) or (2) t.87 А Deliberate brutality (1), refusal of both fencers to salute: before the bout (1); after the final touch scored (5) t.87, t.105 С Profiting from collusion, favoring an opponent (1) t.88, t.105 К Doping (2) t.129
+2nd group Interruption of bout for claimed injury not confirmed by doctor t.33 R R R Absence of equipment control mark() t.45/3.a Е Е Е Dangerous, violent or vindictive action, blow with guard or pommel t.87 D D D Deliberate touch not on opponent t.53, t.66 Absence of name on back, absence of National colors where required t.45 3rd group 1 st Offense 2 n d Offense Falsified weapon inspection marks, intentional modification of equipment t.45/3.(c), (d) R В Fencer disturbing order on the strip (4) t.82, t.83 Е L Dishonest fencing;() refusal to salute before the beginning of the bout (only one fencer). t.87 D A C Offence against publicity code Publicity Code K (1) Any person not on strip disturbing order t.82, t.83 1 st ; Warnin 2 nd Expulsi g (YELLOW C. ion (3) or (4) ARD) or (4) Refusal of one fencer to salute the opponent after final touch scored t.87 Winner: Annulment of Touch Scored Loser: Suspension (5) Changing the order of bouts in a team match, intentionally or unintentionally t.86 Loss of Match 4th group Manifest cheating with equipment (2) t.45/3.e В Non presentation when called by the referee at the time indicated or when warned it is his turn to fence, after 3 calls at one minute intervals (1) t.86 L Offense against sportsmanship (1) or (2) t.87 А Deliberate brutality (1), refusal of both fencers to salute: before the bout (1); after the final touch scored (5) t.87, t.105 С Profiting from collusion, favoring an opponent (1) t.88, t.105 К Doping (2) t.129 Fencer equipped with electronic communication equipment permitting him to receive communications during the bout (1) or (2)